Tara, Queensland: Coal seam gas controversy

+In June 2024, the government's response to the interim report was that "given the passage of time since this report was tabled, a substantive Government response to these recommendations is no longer appropriate".

-Lock the Gate Alliance continue to lobby against coal seam gas in the area, and have produced a set of first-hand accounts in short film format called Voices from the Gaslands to highlight the ongoing struggles for the community.
+As at 2022, the Lock the Gate Alliance continue to lobby against coal seam gas in the area, and have produced a set of first-hand accounts in short film format called Voices from the Gaslands to highlight the ongoing struggles for the community.